Introduction to nanvl function

 When using the nanvl function in PySpark, keep in mind the following limitations and considerations:

-2. NaN Handling: The nanvl function is designed to handle NaN values.
-Make sure the input columns contain NaN values for the function to work as expected.
+nanvlfunction is designed to handle NaN values.
+Make sure the input columns contain NaN values for the function to work as expected. - Version Compatibility: The

 Consider these limitations and considerations to ensure accurate and expected results when using the nanvl function in your PySpark code.